dd32/td-gh-ex/readme.txt

 Support
 -------
 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!
+@Version 1.5.1
+1. Changed sidebar post widget link from blue to green.
 @Version 1.5
 1. Footer copyright setting issue resolved.
 @Version 1.4